Timing of the Affirmative Asylum Application Process

 Within 30 days after USCIS receives your complete asylum application, it should send you a receipt notice (confirming that it got your application).
 In some cases, USCIS takes longer than 30 days to send receipt notices.

-At the same time or shortly thereafter, USCIS will send you a biometrics (fingerprinting) appointment notice.
-It requires you, any spouse included in your asylum application, and any children included in your asylum application who are older than 14 to appear and have biometric information taken.
-This is normally completed at a USCIS application support center, which is likely to be closer to your home location than the asylum office.
+At the same time or shortly thereafter, USCIS will send you a biometrics appointment notice.
+It will require you, any spouse included in your asylum application, and any children included in your asylum application who are older than 14 to appear and have biometric information (fingerprinting, photo, and signature) taken.
+This is normally completed at a USCIS application support center (ASC), which is likely to be closer to your home location than the asylum office.

-Eventually, you will either be scheduled for an interview at one of the eight U.S. asylum offices or an asylum officer will travel to your local USCIS office to meet you.
-Currently, the asylum offices are located in the following cities: Arlington (VA), Chicago, Houston, Miami, Newark, New York, Los Angeles, and San Francisco.
+Eventually, you will either be scheduled for an interview at one of the various U.S. asylum offices or an asylum officer will travel to your local USCIS office to meet you.
+Only a minority of U.S. states have an asylum office.
+The existing ones are located in the following cities: Arlington (VA), Boston, Chicago, Houston, Miami, Newark, New York, Los Angeles, San Francisco, and Tampa.

 Unfortunately, being scheduled literally means you will receive an interview notice with the date and time you are expected to show up; typically two to three weeks in the future.
 The asylum office doesn't get in touch to find out whether you are available around that time.
 This can be shocking and inconvenient for people who waited ten years or more for an interview; and underscores the importance of advising the asylum office if you change your address.

 CAUTION: Do your best not to miss the interview!
-The asylum officer will wait 45 days from the date you missed your interview before making a decision on your case.
-If you haven't gotten in touch by then and you are not in valid immigration status, the officer will mail a "referral notice for failure to appear" and a Notice to Appear in immigration court.
+The asylum officer will wait 45 days from the missed-interview date before making a decision on your case.
+If you haven't gotten in touch by then and you are not in valid immigration status, the officer will mail a "referral notice for failure to appear" and a Notice to Appear in immigration court (an NTA).
 In other words, you will be put in removal proceedings and have to see an immigration judge.
-If you are in valid immigration status, your asylum application will be dismissed.
+If you are in valid immigration status, your asylum application will simply be dismissed, and you'd have to start over.
 Missing the interview might also prevent you from getting a work permit.

 Timing of Immigration Court Decision on Your Asylum Case

-If the asylum officer refers your asylum application to the immigration court, you will be scheduled for a master calendar hearing (your first appearance before the immigration judge).
+If the asylum officer refers your asylum application to the immigration court, you will be scheduled for a master calendar hearing (your first appearance before an immigration judge).
 There, the immigration judge might ask you whether you accept an expedited hearing.
 This will not affect how your case is processed or how likely it will be for you to obtain asylum.
-Instead, it will shorten all of your court deadlines.
+Instead, it will shorten all of your court deadlines and could impact your right to a work permit in the short term, as we'll explain.

 Under the expedited removal timeline, the immigration judge will issue a decision on your application within approximately 180 days after your case is referred to the immigration court.
 If you accept the expedited schedule, the immigration judge will likely schedule the individual merits hearing (at which you will present your case) at least 14 days after your master calendar hearing.

 Sometimes the immigration judge or the government attorney will need to reschedule the hearing date or the immigration judge will not offer an expedited removal timeline.
 Moreover, if you will be presenting a lot of facts and witnesses, the immigration judge might need to schedule several merits hearings.
-Hence, it is likely that your asylum case will be pending before the immigration court for more than 180 days.
+Hence, it is likely that your asylum case will be pending before the immigration court for more than 180 days, even on an expedited removal timeline.

-That could be a problem if conditions in your home country improve enough that your fear of persecution becomes less credible.
-Additionally, declining an expedited hearing date could be considered a delay in your asylum application that could prevent you from getting a work permit.
+On the other hand, giving yourself that extra time could be a problem if conditions in your home country improve enough that your fear of persecution becomes less credible.
+What's more, declining an expedited hearing date could be viewed as causing a delay in your asylum application, which could prevent you from qualifying for a work permit.

 How Timing of Asylum Application Affects Eligibility for Employment Authorization